MikelMNJ/starter-app/README.md

 Monitoring is handled with *Sentry* and is set up in *index.js*.
 You will need your DSN, provided by Sentry.
 Your DSN should be stored in REACT_APP_SENTRY_DSN in *.env.development.local* and *.env.production.local* &mdash; emphasis on **.local**, these files are not added to your repo.
 Do **not** add this, or any other sensitive secret/key, to the normal *.env*, *.env.production* or *.env.development* files!
-Those are either added to repo's for teams or used at build time.
+Those are added to your repo or expose sensitive variables at build time.

-It is recommended to directly add sensitive environment variables directly in Netlify for production or via a carefully managed *netlify.toml* environments configuration.
+It is recommended to directly add sensitive environment variables directly in Netlify for production or via a carefully managed *netlify.toml* context configuration.
 See Deployment section for more info regarding production environment variables.

 If you do not wish to use *Sentry*, remove the package along with the import and environment conditional in *index.js*.